d-shap/assertions/README.md

 ```
 But some combinations of matchers do not make sense.
 Also it is too difficult to understand some complicated combinations of matchers.
-The test should be as simple as possible - to prevent bugs in the tests itself.
+The test should be as simple as possible - to prevent mistakes in the tests itself.
 And too difficult combinations of matchers are error prone.

-Assertions framework provides methods for specific combinations of matchers.
+Assertions framework provides methods for specific combinations of matchers:
 ```
+assertThat(intValue).isInRange(1, 4);
+assertThat(intValue).isNotInRange(1, 4);
 assertThat(stringValue).isNullOrBlank();
 assertThat(stringValue).isNullOrEmpty();
 ```
-There are few of them, but the more will be developed.
+This prevents creation of the error prone combinations of matchers.

 Custom matchers
 ---------------
 Custom Hamcrest matchers can be easily developed and used in assertions.
-Assertions framework support for custom matchers is rather awkward.
+Assertions framework's support for custom matchers is rather awkward.

+But Assertions framework can use Hamcrest matchers.
+In this case Assertions framework can be used as a main framework for the unit testing.
+And in case of some specific assertions custom Hamcrest matchers can be used.